-As a result of the BEPS requirements, many companies prefer to establish subsidiaries having real economic presence (e.g., employees and offices) in the countries where the subsidiaries are registered.
+As a result of the BEPS requirements, many companies prefer to establish subsidiaries having a real economic presence (e.g., employees and offices) in the countries where the subsidiaries are registered.
 The registration of a letter-box company (i.e., a company which just meets the registration formalities, but does not have any economic activity) in an offshore jurisdiction serves little or no purpose in the context of the contemporary legal tax optimization schemes.

-Nowadays, the letter-box company as a tool for tax optimization is replaced by a company in a low-tax and low-cost jurisdiction which complies with all tax requirements while, at the same time, benefits from a favorable tax regime and affordable business infrastructure.
+Nowadays, the letter-box company as a tool for tax optimization is replaced by a company in a low-tax and low-cost jurisdiction which complies with all tax requirements while, at the same time, benefits from a favourable tax regime and affordable business infrastructure.
 Below, we will examine three jurisdictions that are often used by multinationals for tax optimization purposes.
 Those jurisdictions are Bulgaria, Ireland, and Singapore.

-The favorable tax regime is not the only reason for which foreign companies choose to establish their businesses in Bulgaria.
+The favourable tax regime is not the only reason for which foreign companies choose to establish their businesses in Bulgaria.
 The costs of the labour force in Bulgaria are more than affordable and, therefore, many large companies prefer to outsource their activities to the Balkan country.
 To illustrate, the average gross monthly salary in Bulgaria is just EUR 580, whereas the average gross monthly salary in Belgium is EUR 3,401, in the Netherlands – EUR 2,855, in the United Kingdom – 3,080, in Germany – 3,875, in Portugal – EUR 1,154, in Spain – EUR 2,189, in Poland – EUR 1,117, in Romania – EUR 962.

 Since the IT sector in Bulgaria is very developed, technological companies can easily find there highly qualified IT experts willing to provide excellent services in exchange for salaries that are relatively low for the West European standards.

 In 2017, the Irish newspaper Independent reported that the job numbers at multinationals in Ireland reached a record of 200,000.
 The majority of the investments came from the U.S., followed by Europe, India, and Japan.
 Most multinationals started up with modest business operations in Ireland and, later, substantially expanded their operations.
 For instance, Google opened its Europe, the Middle East and Africa (EMEA) headquarters in Dublin in 2003 with 100 employees.
-The headquarters in Dublin now employ more than 2,500 people.
+The headquarters in Dublin now employs more than 2,500 people.

 In 2016, the Swiss insurance company Swiss Re AG closed one of its subsidiaries in Bermuda and, shortly afterwards, opened regional headquarters in Singapore.
 Facebook Inc. announced that its workforce in Singapore multiplied by almost three times.
 According to a 2017 study conducted by the Institute on Taxation and Economic Policy, Facebook has subsidiaries in Ireland and Singapore only.

-Singapore attracts multinationals companies due to its low corporate tax rate (17%), strategic business location in the heart of Asia, highly-educated work force, and developed business infrastructure.
+Singapore attracts multinationals companies due to its low corporate tax rate (17%), strategic business location in the heart of Asia, highly-educated workforce, and developed business infrastructure.
 Ronen Palan, a professor in international politics at the City University of London, noted that even Switzerland (a traditional low-tax jurisdiction for money managers and banking) is at risk at losing some of its market dominance to Singapore or other locations.

 Within the time period 2010 – 2017, Singapore increased its market share of global assets under management by 12%.
-In contrast, according to study conducted by Deloitte in May 2018, Switzerland witnessed a decline of its assets under management by 7%.
+In contrast, according to a study conducted by Deloitte in May 2018, Switzerland witnessed a decline of its assets under management by 7%.
 The same report states that Panama and the Caribbean lost 67% of their assets because they were not viewed as attractive as larger and more mature countries.

 Looking to the future

-Taking into account the constant international pressure aiming to decrease the number of legal methods for reducing tax burden, we can expect that more and more companies will establish their subsidiaries in low-tax countries rather than in no-tax countries.
-Although low-tax countries are not a magical solution that completely eliminates the need to pay tax, they are an optimal solution that allows companies to operate not only cost-efficiently, but also on the right side of the law.
+Taking into account the constant international pressure aiming to decrease the number of legal methods for reducing the tax burden, we can expect that more and more companies will establish their subsidiaries in low-tax countries rather than in no-tax countries.
+Although low-tax countries are not a magical solution that completely eliminates the need to pay tax, they are an optimal solution that allows companies to operate not only cost-efficiently but also on the right side of the law.

-We can also expect the competition between low-tax countries for international investors to become stronger.
+We can also expect competition between low-tax countries for international investors to become stronger.
 As a result, countries traditionally regarded as tax friendly may lose their attractiveness while, at the same time, other countries can become very attractive for investors.